 Results of the project have been incorporated into reserve management and into the Giant Otter National Action Plan, in whose Advisory Group Instituto Araguaia holds a seat.
 Images generated have been used to produce educational materials and presentations for local schools in support of giant otter conservation and the protection of Cantão.

-According to our observations, which are based on the methodology established by the IUCN and described in the publication "Surveying and Monitoring Distribution and Population Trends of the Giant Otter, IUCN/SSC Otter Specialist Group", in Cantão State Park otters dig their reproductive dens on the shores of oxbow lakes starting around July, when waters are already quite low.
+According to our observations, which are based on the methodology established by the IUCN and described in the publication "Surveying and Monitoring Distribution and Population Trends of the Giant Otter, IUCN/SSC Otter Specialist Group", in Cantão otters dig their reproductive dens on the shores of oxbow lakes starting around July, when waters are already quite low.
 They birth between August and September.
 The young cubs emerge for the first time in October and November, which are the months of lowest water, when fish concentrations are in the dwindling lakes and channels are at their peak.
 This makes it easier for the adults to catch enough fish for the growing cubs, and for the cubs themselves to learn how to catch fish.
 The entire group, including non-reproductive adults which are usually older siblings to that year's cubs, collaborates to catch enough fish for the youngsters.

 The Instituto´s project “Giant Otter Monitoring and Population Dynamics” has received technical advise from Dr. Nicole Duplaix, Chair of IUCN’s SSC/Otter Specialist Group, as well as from Dr. Rob Williams and Dr. Christof Schenck from the Frankfurt Zoological Society (FZS).